A PDF of this information for printing is available:

 Will I need follow up?

-You will need more frequent blood tests during the first weeks of treatment to determine how your body is responding to the medication.
-Once your body has adjusted to the medication you will need checks less frequently, perhaps every two to three months.
+You will need more frequent blood tests during the first weeks of treatment to determine how your blood count is responding to the medication.
+Once your blood count has normalised you will need checks less frequently, perhaps every two to three months.
 Your kidney and liver function may also be verified with blood tests.

-Whenever you take hydroxycarbamide (hydroxyurea) (or in fact any medication), it is important to inform your medical advisors about all other medications you are taking: this includes medicines prescribed for you as well as any vitamins, herbal supplements or remedies bought in chemists.
-Always provide the names of these medications and remedies to the hospital doctors, GPs, nurses and pharmacists who are treating you, prescribing additional medications or giving you advice.
-It can be very helpful to carry a list of the names and dosages of all your medicines to show to your doctor at appointments.
+Whenever you take hydroxycarbamide (or in fact any medication), always provide the names of other medicines prescribed for you as well as any over-the-counter medications (e.g vitamins, herbal supplements or remedies) to the health care team who are treating you.
+It can be very helpful to carry a list of the names and dosages of all your medicines to show to your haematologist at appointments.

-Some medicines may interact with Hydroxycarbamide (hydroxyurea).
+Some medicines may interact with hydroxycarbamide.
 These include:

 - Chemotherapy drugs